crcn/beanpoll.js/README.md

 - Makes your code more asyncronous, and keeps pods decoupled.
 - Pods are completely bindable, even ones across networks.
 If one pod is to make a particular "pull", say "get/file", that same pod can easily bind to it, so it receives any "push" to "get/file" if anything changes.
 - Communication between pods in-app, and across multiple platforms is universal.
 Brazil Nut does *not* care if a push / pull request comes from within the app, or from a different platform.
-Heck, you could even create a pod which makes your app visible via an HTTP api, or websockets.
+Heck, you could even create a pod which makes your app visible via an HTTP api, or WebSockets.

 What are some features?
 -----------------------